akpax/ETABS_to_RAM_bridge/README.md

 ### RAM Concept Configuration
 After ETABS is configured, the user will be asked to specify the Python directory of RAM Concept.
 This Python directory must be installed by the user.
-Per RAM Concept Documentation, this can be done as follows:

-#### Installing RAM Concept API
+#### Installing RAM Concept Python Package
 The API is included with the RAM Concept install, but it is not installed into the Python system on the machine.
 Per [RAM Concept Documention](file:///C:/Program%20Files/Bentley/Engineering/RAM%20Concept%20CONNECT%20Edition/RAM%20Concept%20CONNECT%20Edition%20V8/python/docs/installing_the_api.html#installing-the-api), we can install it as follows:

 * Open a command prompt